Kidney Cancer Claims Against the Railroad

 When we take on a railroad kidney cancer case, our lawyers will first determine the exposures at fault for the illness.
 Knowing what questions to ask is half the battle.
 Over the years, we have consulted with many experts in past railroad kidney cancer cases.
 We’ve built thorough kidney cancer intake questionnaires based upon those prior FELA cases.
 But since every case is entirely unique, we will still consult with top medical and epidemiological experts to ensure that all potential exposures are considered in your case.

 Did you stand next to crosstie fires many years ago?
-Did you burn asbestos rope soaked in diesel rope in order to warm rail?
+Did you burn asbestos rope soaked in diesel fuel in order to warm rail?
 Did you use trichloroethylene, toluene, Liquid Wrench, Gumout or other solvents to clean parts and tools?
 Did you ever work the herbicide spray trains?
 How were the cabooses heated?
 Did they allow locomotives to run inside the shops?
 Were you provided with appropriate breathing protection while sandblasting lead paint off bridges?
 Each railroad craft has its own unique exposures and you need to ensure that all exposures are considered in the medical causation analysis.

 Co-workers also play a vital part in corroborating the exposure history.
 Railroads have great difficulty defending these claims when multiple co-workers are available to back up the plaintiff’s exposure history.